-Ultraviolet rays from the sun are incredibly damaging to our eyes, so proper eye protection is important any time of year.
-Choosing the proper sunglasses is no easy task, with so many choices available.
+Ultraviolet rays from the sun are incredibly damaging to our eyes.
+They can cause glaucoma, cataracts, and many other eye conditions to develop.
+According to WHO, 20 percent of cataract cases are avoidable with proper UV eye protection.
+Proper eye protection is important any time of year.
+But, choosing the right sunglasses is no easy task with so many choices available.
 There are many models and styles, making shopping for glasses much like shopping for cars.

 Additionally, the price range of glasses, both prescription glasses and sunglasses, is staggering.
 You could spend $10 and you could spend $1000 on a single set of glasses.

 On top of that, selecting the correct lenses for your needs is particularly difficult.
-Among those choices are polarized lenses, which are incredibly popular and also more expensive than normal protective lenses.
+Polarized lenses are among those choices.
+They are incredibly popular and also more expensive than normal protective lenses.

 Understanding Polarized Glasses